priest103/kb-obsidian-template/Reference project/Documents/Applied solutions.md

 ## Common

-- How to randomize (shuffle) a JavaScript array: https://stackoverflow.com/a/46545530
+- How to shuffle a JavaScript array: https://stackoverflow.com/a/46545530

+## Sub-project specifics

+-